 There are two bedrooms - one double and one twin.
 An extra full-size single bed is also available on the gallery.
 The rooms are spacious and comfortable and have plenty of hanging space, shelves, bedside cabinets and hair dryers.
-Radiators are located in each bedroom for any colder nights.
+Radiators are located in each bedroom for winter nights.

 The bathroom is located on the same level as the two bedrooms and has an enclosed shower, toilet and washbasin.
 We provide all towels, Eco toilet products and tissue paper.
 There is also a heated towel rail.

 During the "Colder" months 01OCT/30APR heating is provided by the use of radiators in each bedroom, towel rail in the bathroom and a wood burner in the main living area.
 A heating supplement for these months is applicable and is charged locally at 10 Euros per night.